Schwerer Gustav: Development

 Two guns were ordered.
 The first round was test-fired from the commissioned gun barrel on 10 September 1941 from a makeshift gun carriage at Hillersleben.
 In November 1941, the barrel was taken to Rügenwalde, where eight further firing tests were carried out using the 7,100 kilogram armour-piercing (AP) shell out to a range of 37,210 m.

 In combat, the gun was mounted on a specially designed chassis, supported by eight bogies on two parallel railway tracks.
 Each of the bogies had five axles, giving a total of 40 axles (80 wheels).
 Krupp named the gun Schwerer Gustav (Heavy Gustav) after the senior director of the firm, Gustav Krupp von Bohlen und Halbach.

 The gun could fire a heavy concrete-piercing shell and a lighter high-explosive shell.
 An extremely-long-range rocket projectile was also planned with a range of 150 km, that would require the barrel being extended to 84 m.

 In keeping with the tradition of the Krupp company, no payment was asked for the first gun.
-They charged seven million Reichsmark (approximately 24 million USD in 2015) for the second gun, Dora, named after the senior engineer's wife.
+They charged seven million Reichsmark (approximately 24 million USD in 2015) for the second gun, Dora, named after the senior engineer's wife (supposedly).